-1 person hospitalized in crash at La.
-1 and Emily Drive, West Baton Rouge Fire Department says
+1 dead, another hospitalized in head-on crash in Port Allen, sources say

 Latest Weather Blog

-1 person hospitalized in crash at La.
-1 and Emily Drive, West Baton Rouge Fire Department says
+1 dead, another hospitalized in head-on crash in Port Allen, sources say

-PORT ALLEN — One person was brought to the hospital after a wreck at the intersection of La.
-1 and Emily Drive in Port Allen on Sunday, according to the West Baton Rouge Fire Department.
+PORT ALLEN — One person died and another was brought to the hospital after a head-on wreck at the intersection of La.
+1 and Emily Drive in Port Allen on Sunday, sources confirmed to WBRZ.

+The West Baton Rouge Fire Department said the crash happened around 7 p.m. on Sunday.

+Sources said one person died and another was taken to the hospital.

 The fire department said the intersection is shut down and has asked residents to avoid the area.